anttiluode/JsonAV/README.md

 If there are any issues with the `story.json` (such as the AI not understanding the task), this may cause errors.

 If everything went smoothly, you should now have your final video in the `final_output` folder.

+### Step 6: Run Workflow Number Four

+In this next step, we have following foldrs full of content we have to clean:

+tts_output organized_assets comfyui/output

+You can do it manually or you can use the workflow number four that does it automatically using cleanupnodeV6.py

+The nodes are under custom_nodes folder in comfyui ui.

+I hope it works for ya..
+The code was written by ChatGPT And Claude.